Beginners Guide for ACX NarratorsJuly 24, 2019

 - Blue Bluebird SL+ Bundle

-- Focusrite Scarlett Solo USB Audio Interface with Pro Tools
+- Focusrite Scarlett USB Audio Interface (Some bundles come with cords and headphones)

 Now, if your space is too noisy, you’re going to have to look into soundproofing and the like.
 ACX covers that as well (surprise).
 Basically, you’re looking to surround yourself with sound absorbing materials.
 At the cheapest, you can use clothing (a closet is not a bad place to start a home studio).
 As you move your way up, there are foam panels that are specifically designed for studios.
 Do some searches for DIY home studios for more information.